Geneva to La Plagne Transfers

-Book an airport transfer from Geneva to La Plagne using the quick quote form on the right of the page.
+Book an airport transfer from Geneva to La Plagne using the quick quote form.

 Journey from Geneva to La Plagne

 The route from Geneva to La Plagne takes you out of Switzerland and into France along the A41 towards Annecy.
 This is a very picturesque part of the journey because the road follows along the side of Lac d'Annecy (Lake Annecy) - one of Europe cleanest lakes.
 Get your cameras out here, if you are travelling during the day.

 After the 14 kilometre drive down the length of Lake Annecy, we get on the motorway and pass the city of Albertville.
 Albertville was the host of the 1992 Olympics and is pronounced Au-ber-vee-yey.

 Quickly, we come to the small town of Moûtiers at the foot of The 3 Valleys ski area.
 A ski domain that is worth a visit next year!